caseymeiz/boatmap/README.md

 ### `bayes3d.py`

-Uses a GP to model to predict the expected similarity between the target ecg and a prospective ecg in a different location on the heart.
+Uses a GP to predict the expected similarity between the target ecg and a prospective ecg in a different location on the heart.
 Has an acquisition function to suggset where to collect the next ecg from.

 ### `guide.py`
 Iteratively fits our surrogate model in `bayes3d.py` and follows the suggested locations to collect ecgs from.
 The process stops when an ecg collected reaches a similarity threshold that is sufficient.